idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 - What is the counter argument?
 - What other options have you considered?
-- What would happen i this option dissapeared?
+- What would happen i this option disappeared?
 - What is the next best use of resources?
 - How can you do A and B?
 - How would you decide if you had double the resources?